dtoraelek/vis-cli-visualizer/README.md

     export TERM=rxvt-256color

 Setting TERM to `xterm-256color` may also work but seems to cause issues with rendering of the visualizers in some terminals.

+### Alpine Linux
+	sudo apk add fftw-dev ncurses-dev cmake make automake autoconf gcc g++ (OR use doas instead of sudo if applicable) **REMEMBER:** Alpine is a minimal system with musl-libc, chances are it may build properly but not function

 ### Debian & Ubuntu